• Nancy and Doug Trips

 Pre trip planning

-Over the past year, Doug was planning a bucket list trip to Africa starting June 21 2025.
+Over the past year, Doug had been planning a bucket list trip to Africa starting June 21 2025.
 With the trip with Jan to Disney behind her, a pause in family activities, and a bit of trip envy, Nancy reflected on what her bucket list consisted of: one thing: the Camino de Santiago.
-She had also wanted to do a trip with Rick Steves and, yes, there was a tour of Basque Country with 3 spots left!
+She had also wanted to do a trip with the well known Rick Steves Tours and, yes, there was a tour of Basque Country with 3 spots left!
 That would provide the planning and companionship if she did the Camino alone.
 She wondered whether sister in law Beth might be interested.
-Beth had not been to Europe and had free time on her hands given a husband awaiting surgery.
-So, in March we decided to set off on adventures together.
-We would fly into Paris for three days then join the the Rick Steves tour of Basque Country and finish with a one day visit to the Palace in Madrid.
+Beth had not been to Europe and had free time on her hands given brother in law John was awaiting surgery.
+So, in March Beth and I decided to set off on an adventure together.
+We would fly into Paris for three days, then join the the Rick Steves tour of Basque Country and finish with a one day visit to the Palace in Madrid.
 After two weeks, Beth would fly home and Nancy would continue on a solo (but supported) walk of the last 100 km of the Camino de Santiago in Galicia, Spain.
 Planning and getting the walking legs and feet in shape made the time pass by quickly.
 Doug helped with Nancy’s ongoing tech disability, updating an aging tablet and helping with eSIMS.Read more

 • Arrival Day Paris